zircote/swagger-php/docs/Getting-started.md

 ## Vendor extensions

-The specification allows for [custom properties](http://swagger.io/specification/#vendorExtensions) as long as they start with "x-" therefore all swagger-php annotations have an `x` property which will unfold into "x-" properties.
+The specification allows for [custom properties](http://swagger.io/specification/#vendorExtensions) as long as they start with "x-".
+Therefore all swagger-php annotations have an `x` property which will unfold into "x-" properties.

 ```php
 /**